asifbacchus/fail2banUFW/README.md

 I recommend reviewing the following settings at a minimum for any deployment:

 #### loglevel

 This sets the verbosity of the log output from F2B.
-The default setting of INFO is appropriate for most installs but, you should specify it anyways so you have an easy place to change it if you need to do so.
+The default setting of INFO is appropriate for most installs but, you should specify it anyway so you have an easy place to change it if you need to do so.

 ```Ini